This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 Choosing Socks for your DIY Leprechaun Gnome

 There are a couple of things worth noting when choosing the socks.
 Thin nylon socks will tend to be somewhat see-through when you stretch them over the styrofoam ball.
 A closely-knit sock will be more opaque and result in a better-finished leprechaun.
-If you have a thin sock that you want to use and it is too see-through, [ut a dark sock under it to cover the white styrofoam ball.
+If you have a thin sock that you want to use and it is too see-through, put a dark sock under it to cover the white styrofoam ball

 A sock with a lot of patterns or stripes can also look a bit off when completed. the pattern will stretch and may not give you the desired look when completed.
 A pattern that needs to be straight can also be difficult to use as you will need to ensure that it does not end up crooked.